hashicorp/terraform/website/source/guides/writing-custom-terraform-providers.html.md

 Terraform's schema automatically enforces validation and type casting.

 Next there are four "fields" defined - `Create`, `Read`, `Update`, and `Delete`.
-These four functions are required for a resource to be functional.
+The `Create`, `Read`, and `Delete` functions are required for a resource to be functional.
 There are other functions, but these are the only required ones.
 Terraform itself handles which function to call and with what data.
 Based on the schema and current state of the resource, Terraform can determine whether it needs to create a new resource, update an existing one, or destroy.

 Each of the four struct fields point to a function.
 While it is technically possible to inline all functions in the resource schema, best practice dictates